617076674/MOOC-DataStructure-2018-Autumn/README.md

 These problems are mainly solved by C++.
 I will add Java solutions in the future.

-If you find any problems in my codes or have more solutions about the questions in LeetCode, please contact me by email.
+If you find any problems in my codes or have more solutions about the questions in MOOC-DataStructure-2018-Autumn, please contact me by email.

 My Email Address: 617076674@qq.com